RedSideDevils/stm32lx-Series-DMA-Driver/README.md

 ## Features
 - Compatible with all **STM32F7** series.
-- Fast solution for your STM projects
+- Fast solution for your STM projects.
-- Easy integrate
+- Easy integrate.

 ## Installation
 ``` sh